ecarrizo2/media-accessibility/docs/CI&CD.md

 | `GITHUB_TOKEN`          | Token for GitHub Actions to create releases.                              |
 | `CODE_CLIMATE_API_KEY`  | API key for sending coverage reports to Code Climate.                     |
 | `OAPK`                  | OpenAI API key for using OpenAI Connection secret configuration with SST. |

+### CodeClimate

+**Purpose**:
+Reports code coverage metrics to Code Climate for monitoring over time and maintaining quality standards.
+Activated by `push` events to the `main` branch.

+#### Jobs

+- **Report**:
+  - Checkout code and set up Node.js.
+  - Run tests and generate coverage reports.
+  - Upload coverage data to Code Climate using the Test Reporter.

+#### Key Steps

+- Install the Code Climate Test Reporter.
+- Generate and upload test coverage.

+---

 ---